Crime and Anti-Social Behaviour

 - Safer Neighbourhood Teams website

-It is one of the Council's priorities to make Rotherham a safe place.
+It is one of our priorities to make Rotherham a safe place.

 - Over the last 10 years the Council has worked closely with the Police and other agencies to try to achieve this, through the Safer Rotherham Partnership.